stonepros/stone/doc/rbd/rbd-live-migration.rst

 ~~~~~~~

 The ``native`` format can be used to describe a native RBD image within a
-Ceph cluster as the source image.
+Stone cluster as the source image.
 Its ``source-spec`` JSON is encoded
 as follows::

         {